Sphere packing proper colorings of an expander graph: Conclusion and future directions

 \begin{conjecture} For all $q$ sufficiently large, there exists an infinite sequence of $d$-regular graphs with $\lambda_2 = \Theta(1/\sqrt{d})$ for some $d = \Theta(q)$ such that each graph has a $\delta$-distinct set of proper $q$-colorings of exponential size for any $\delta < 1 - 1/q$.
 In particular, this implies that $(\delta, \lambda)$ is in the exponential regime for all $\delta < 1 - 1/q$ and some $\lambda = O(1/\sqrt{q})$. \end{conjecture}

-This intuition suggests that only expansion on the order of $o_q(1)$ forces the sizes of $\delta$-distinct sets of colorings to be sub-exponential, and the predominant behavior of the count function $f_{\delta, \lambda, d}(n)$ is exponential.
-To gain more refined understanding of the exponential regime, it is thus natural to study the rate question as in the theory of error-correcting codes. \begin{question} For fixed $q \geq 3$ and $(\delta, \lambda, d)$, give bounds for
+This intuition suggests that only expansion on the order of $o_q(1)$ forces the sizes of $\delta$-distinct sets of colorings to be sub-exponential, and the predominant behavior of the count function $f_{\delta, \lambda, d}(n)$ is exponential, as is the case for typical error-correcting codes.
+To gain a more refined understanding of the exponential regime, it is thus natural to study the rate question as in the theory of error-correcting codes. \begin{question} For fixed $q \geq 3$ and $(\delta, \lambda, d)$, give bounds for

 In particular, we always have that $0 \leq R(\delta, \lambda, d) \leq 1$. \end{question} When $q - 1 > d$, $q$-colorability is guaranteed.
 Thus, we may also consider the rate question for two-sided expanders as suggested in \Cref{rmk:one-sided}.
-In particular, for two-sided expanders, we have access to more powerful tools such as the expander mixing lemma. \begin{question} For appropriate values of $q$ and $(\delta, \lambda, d)$, define $R_{2}(\delta, \lambda, d)$ as the rate for the count function of $\delta$-distinct sets of $q$-colorings of two-sided $\lambda$-expanders.
-What are some bounds for $R_2$?
-How does $R_2$ relate to $R_1$?
-(Trivially, $R_2(\delta, \lambda, d) \leq R(\delta, \lambda, d)$ since every two-sided expander is a one-sided expander.) \end{question}
+In particular, for two-sided expanders, we have access to more powerful tools such as the expander mixing lemma.
+We could also consider the rate question for families of graphs that do not expand, such as graphs with bounded doubling.
+In this case, the restrictions imposed by the graph on the space of proper colorings are ``local,'' which makes it potentially possible to obtain rates close to those of typical error-correcting codes.

-Another potential line of inquiry is to directly study graph-theoretic constraints that having many $\delta$-distinct colorings put on an expander graph.
-For example, the main idea behind proving \Cref{thm_const} in \Cref{sec_const_regime} is to show that having many $\delta$-distinct colorings for $\delta$ as in the statement of \Cref{thm_const} along with being a good expander impose very rigid conditions on the independent sets of the graph.
-We believe that analogous results relating the geometry of proper colorings to structural properties of expander graphs hold independent interest.